 The traveler will be reimbursed for the actual reasonable costs of meals, including tax and gratuity, incurred during the travel period.
-Itemized Receipts for all meals, must be kept and submitted with the Travel Expense Report.
+Travel period, for purposes of this policy, is defined as any day that the traveler is out of the office for the entire day due to official Trinity business.
+Itemized Receipts for all meals must be kept and submitted with the Travel Expense Report.
 Itemized meal receipts are necessary – showing food and beverage totals separately.
-Meal expense will not be reimbursed for one day trips.
-Travel involving overnight stay will have a maximum per diem of $25 with receipts.
+Food and beverage expenses relating to approve travel will be reimbursed at no more than $25 per day, upon submission of appropriate receipts.
 Altered receipts will not be honored.
 Costs of alcoholic beverages will not be reimbursed.

 If approved in advance, entertainment meals may be reimbursed, provided substantiation requirements are met; these require original receipts, names and titles of guests and the business relationship to the traveler.
 The purpose, place, date, and amount must be documented.
 Costs of alcohol must be reported separately from meals to be reimbursed.

 The following travel related items are generally reimbursable to the extent they are reasonable and necessary business expenses, and receipts are provided:

 - Telephone calls related to business or travel